 Nobody is individually policing vegans on a daily basis, so each of us has to hold ourselves to a reasonable standard and for people like Kalel and myself - who work in the field of animal advocacy and make it part of our public image - I would argue that that standard should be pretty damn high.

-However, given that Kalel regularly consumes dairy - perhaps the product most harmful to animals - it seems that she hasn't set the bar particularly high for herself, and has failed to stick to even the most basic guidelines of veganism.
+However, given that Kalel regularly consumes dairy - perhaps the product most harmful to animals - it seems that the bar isn't set particularly high here.
+And I believe the basic guidelines of veganism have been blurred.

 In my mind, the minimum requirement, and a reasonable expectation of all vegans, is that we don't willfully eat meat, dairy, or eggs.